sugarvillela/UCR_CS141-Python/dynamicProgramming/README.md

 find a plan of minimum cost.
 Such a plan will be called optimal.

 ## FitToMargins problem Description
-In a word processor, the goal of \pretty-printing" is to take text with a ragged right margin and turn it into text whose right margin is as even as possible.
+In a word processor, the goal of "pretty-printing" is to take text with a ragged right margin and turn it into text whose right margin is as even as possible.

 To make this precise enough for us to start thinking about how to write a pretty-printer